Ollyverse/.github/readme.md

 ## Vision

-OllyVerse exists to build technology that feels intentional, usable, and human.
+Ollyverse exists to build technology that feels intentional, usable, and human.
 We’re not chasing trends — we’re building systems that last.

 ---